fbernitt/homebrew-patches/README.md

 homebrew-patches
 ================

 My custom homebrew taps and patches.
-For now it provides a custom mutt-kz tap.
+For now it provides a custom mutt-kz and a awstools tap.

 ### Usage